StephenCleary/PegLeg/README.md

 # PegLeg
-A PEG parser for C#, using code generators
+A PEG parser for C#, using incremental code generators

 # Goals